Bare-metal server: History

 At one time, all servers were bare-metal servers.
 Servers were kept on-premises and often belonged to the organisation using and operating them.
 Operating systems developed very early on (early 1960s) to allow time-sharing.
 Single large computers, mainframes or minis, were commonly housed in centralised locations and their services shared through a bureau.
 The shift to cheap commodity PCs in the 1980s changed this as the market expanded, and most organisations, even the smallest, began to purchase or lease their own computers.
 Popular growth of the internet, and particularly the web, in the 1990s encouraged the practice of hosting in data centres, where many customers shared the facilities of single servers.
 Small web servers at this time often cost more for their connectivity than their hardware cost, encouraging this centralisation.
 HTTP 1.1's ability for virtual hosting also made it easy to co-host many web sites on the same server.

-From around 2000, or 2005 in commercially practical terms, interest grew in the use of virtual servers and then cloud hosting, where Infrastructure as a Service made the computing service the fungible commodity, rather than the server hardware.
+From around 2000, or 2005 in commercially practical terms, interest grew in the use of virtual servers and then cloud hosting, where infrastructure as a service made the computing service the fungible commodity, rather than the server hardware.
 Hypervisors were developed which could offer many virtual machines hosted on larger physical servers.
 The load pattern of multiple users has long been recognised as being smoother overall than individual users, so these virtual machines could make more efficient use of the physical hardware and its costs, whilst also appearing to have higher individual performance than a simple cost-share would suggest.

-One of the forefathers of bare metal provisioning is Cobbler_(software) that appeared in the 1990s and was using the Preboot Execution Environment (PXE) protocol.
+One of the forefathers of bare metal provisioning is Cobbler that appeared in the 1990s and was using the Preboot Execution Environment (PXE) protocol.
 Since then various cloud providers have been building their own in-house stacks in order to offer variants of dedicated servers or bare metal cloud offerings such as: